 Originally this area was a sandbank only seen during low tide.
-But in the 1950s the area was built up into dry land by using material initially dredged from the bay in 1934.
+But in the 1950s, San Diego built the site into dry land using material initially dredged from the Bay in 1934.
 It is essential to mention that the dredging was necessary to allow for deeper waters to enable ships to access the Bay.

-Today, Shelter Island is the home to hotel resorts, restaurants, marinas, a pier, boat launch, and a public park.
+Today, Shelter Island is the home to hotel resorts, restaurants, marinas, a pier, a boat launch, and a public park.

 Here we are at the southwest spot of Shelter Island, where the San Diego Harbor Patrol Station is located.

 Looking toward the northeast at the tip of Shelter Island, there are two yacht clubs across the Bay on the eastern shore of Point Loma:

 Pacific Rim Park

-The Pacific Rim Park is located on the most southeastern tip of Shelter Island and has a one of a kind view of the mouth of the bay.
+The Pacific Rim Park is located on the southeastern tip of Shelter Island and has a one-of-a-kind view of the Bay’s mouth.

 Here we have the Pearl of the Pacific, a gateway park art project which showcases and blends the artistic attributes of each of the four Pacific Rim countries-United States, Russia, Mexico, and China.

-The Pearl of the Pacific was a collaborated effort taken on by architectural students from the San Diego and sister cities Vladivostok, Tijuana, and Yantai, China, under the guidance of the famed artist and designer James T. Hubbell.
+The Pearl of the Pacific was a collaborative effort taken on by architectural students from San Diego and sister cities Vladivostok, Tijuana, and Yantai, China, under the famed artist and designer James T. Hubbell.